-As shown Table 3-9, commercial and industrial customers account for a significant portion of the peak load on circuits in the Paso Robles area.
+Table 3-10.
+BTM Storage Adoption Propensity for Paso Robles Feeders - Low and High Scenarios commercial and industrial customers account for a significant portion of the peak load on circuits in the Paso Robles area.
 A number of these customers individually contribute at least 50 kW to the peak loading.
 Generally, these findings show that there is potential for BTM storage to be deployed and positively affect loading, as commercial and industrial customers with larger electrical demands logically make the most sense for BTM storage.
 However, more analysis is needed to determine whether aggregate BTM participation can reduce sufficient demand on the circuit to avoid forecasted substation overloads.